San rock art: Pigment and preparation

-The San used different coloured stones to do the drawings.
-Woodhouse says, "They usually used red rock, which they ground until it was fine, and then mixed it with fat."
-They then rubbed this on the rock to form the pictures.
-This paint withstands the rain and weather for very long periods.
+Style and application

 According to Phillip V. Tobias, an Honorary Professor of Palaeoanthropology at the Bernard Price Institute for Palaeontological Research, the San used this paint in four styles: "monochromes, animal outlines in thick red lines, thinly outlined figures, and white stylized figures."
 A.R.
 Willcox, writer of the article "Australian and South African Rock-Art Compared", published in 1959, says the tool used to do these paintings was "a brush made from animal’s hair or a single small feather."
 People also used their hands and animal bones to paint.
 This may be one reason for the great fineness and delicacy of their painting.
 I. and J. Rudner, writers of the journal "Who Were the Artists?
 Archaeological Notes from South West Africa", published in 1959, say the form that the San use is often referred to as Dynamic School.
 "It has a lot of action and color, and reached its climax in the shaded eland pictures."
 It is usually associated with the San.

+"Signatures" and themes

 According to Woodhouse, clues are given as to who worked on the rock art by the subjects that are chosen.
 There are many pictures of the eland, reybuck, hartebeest and lion, and also of the San and fighting.
 However, there are few depictions of plants.
 Wilcox notes that, "plants usually fell in the domain of women, so it is presumed that the authors of these paintings were men."